Accèder directement au contenu

 Reasons to apply for M1 instead of M2 include (but are not limited to) :

-– if you’re willing to take the more generalist M1 courses to ensure that your basic knowledge is solid enough before taking the more advanced M2 courses,
+if you are willing to take the more generalist M1 courses to ensure that your basic knowledge is solid enough before taking the more advanced M2 courses,

-– if you’re planning to switch majors and want to acquire a solid basis in a new discipline,
+if you are planning to switch majors and want to acquire a solid basis in a new discipline,

-– if you want to study biology disciplines outside your current major, either in order to develop a multidisciplinary project or to complement your biological culture before fully committing to your major.
+if you would like to study biology disciplines outside your current major, either in order to develop a multidisciplinary project or to complement your biology training before fully committing to your major.

 This choice, and the way it articulates with your project, should be clearly stated in your application letter.